 If a faculty or staff member conducts sexually harassing behaviors or other types of harassing behaviors at the workplace and other settings, they will be subject to disciplinary measures based on the working regulations.
 Likewise, students who conduct any types of harassing behavior will be subject to disciplinary measures in accordance with the Ritsumeikan Asia Pacific University Regulations for Awards and Disciplinary Measures for Students.
 The Prevention Committee will make a proposal for a disciplinary measure.
-Even after the harassment-related problem was solved during the process of mediation and investigation, the Prevention Committee will make a proposal for such a measure if it was confirmed that harassing behavior occurred.
-The final decision on a disciplinary Measure is not made by the Prevention Committee.
+Even after the harassment-related problem was solved during the process of mediation and investigation, the Prevention Committee will make a proposal for a disciplinary behavior occurred.
+The final decision on a disciplinary measure is not made by the Prevention Committee.
 Instead, it shall be made in accordance with the Disciplinary Measure Procedure for Faculty and Staff (or the Awards and Disciplinary Measures for Students when the respondents are students).
 It should be noted that the decision about any disciplinary measures and relative actions must be made fairly.
 Therefore, before a decision is made, the respondents will be given an opportunity for defense in order to secure fairness during the procedure.